top of page

 What is the status of the TPS program?

+This post was updated on November 19, 2025.
 TPS is another U.S. immigration program that has changed in 2025.
 Read below for more information on the program and its current state.
 What is TPS?
 “TPS” stands for Temporary Protected Status.
 The Secretary of Homeland Security may designate a country for TPS if conditions in that country temporarily prevent that country’s nationals from safely returning, or if that country cannot adequately handle the return of its nationals.
-The country must be undergoing extraordinary a
+Th

 Phil David Ortega